gary-archer/oauth.websample.final/spa/TASKS.md

 ## Development Server Bug

+My big initial problem is the lack of a good development server:

-This occurs in the browser console for the development server, but works OK in Express.\
+- Problem occurs in the browser console in the development server, but works OK in Express.
-Seems to be a React Tools and browser / Node HTTPS server incompatibility issue.
+- The dev server also feels quite limited generally.

 - Uncaught TypeError: Cannot set properties of undefined (setting 'unstable_now') at scheduler.development.js:182:5